dreamento/dreamento/README.md

 3. Demo on post-processing (** Hypnodyne HDRecorder only**): [LINK](https://youtu.be/uv6-D57b97I)

 ## Automatic sleep scoring (autoscoring):
 We have recently introduced *DreamentoScorer* which is an open-source autoscoring algorithm that comes with Dreamento package.
-The current version of DreamentoScorer is alpha, as it is trained on ~35 nights of a single citizen neuroscientist only.
-Nevertheless, we are working hard to improve its generalizability by adding around 100 new data overall from more than 30 people!

 DreamentoScorer is a machine-learning based alogorithm which exctracts several linear and non-linear features in time and time-frequency domain from each 30-second epoch of data.
 The classifier is based on the LightGBM and we plan to add other classifiers such that the user can make a consensus of different scoring algorithms.
 So, stay tuned for the upcoming updates!

+This model is currently trained on 42 data and should have a reasonbable generalizability.

 With DreamentoScorer, you can export not only the sleep stage predictions, but also the sleep metrics such as sleep efficiency, sleep onset latency, etc as a txt file.

+DreamentoScorer not only provides the sleep stages, but also the level of certainty for each scoring (the probability of each sleep stage for each epoch).

 *N.B: To have a reliable autoscoring with the current algorithm, the quality of both EEG channels should be satisfying.*